mbadwa/devops-notes/Kubernetes-notes/kubernetes-notes.md

 - **etcd** is a key value store that stores all the information of your Kubernetes cluster.
 - It is consistent and highly-available key value store used as Kubernetes' backing store for all cluster data
 - Kube API stores and retrieves information from it
-- It will have all the information run time and it should be backed up regularly.
-If it fails you lose data and you wouldn't know what pod is running where etc. The container will still run but you'll lose the information.
+- It will have all the information of runtime and it should be backed up regularly.
+If it fails, you lose data and you wouldn't know what pod is running where etc. The container will still run but you'll lose the information.
 - It stores the current state of everything in a cluster

 #### Schedular

-- **Schedular** is going to schedule your container on the right node/vm
+- **Schedular** is going to schedule your container on the right node
-- It watches newly created pods/containers that have no node assigned and selects a node for them to run on.
+- It watches newly created pods that have no node assigned and selects a node for them to run on.
 It sends information to a worker node telling it, 'hey!' you need to run this container
 - It takes into account several factors to decided the scheduling
   - Individual and collective resource requirements
   - Hardware/software/policy constraints